MopigamesYT/anxietymod/scenes/intro.md

 `clearText()`

 n3: Welcome!
-This is less of a "game," more of an interactive story.
-Hope you like reading, sucka!
+This is less of a "game," more of an sex story.
+Hope you like having sex, nigga! :3

-n3: So before we start, how would *you* like to read?
+n3: So before we start, how would *you* like to sex?

 `publish("show_options_bottom")`

 # intro-start-2

 n3: Great!
 Note: you can always change options with the ⚙ icon below.
-Also, game auto-saves at each chapter!
+Also, game auto-saves at each sex chapter!

-n3: Now, let's begin our story...
+n3: Now, let's begin the sex.

 `clearText()`